Cleveland Clinic Research Logo

 Research

 As a clinician-scientist, the goal of my research is to investigate mechanistic determinants of cardiovascular disease, particular in human heart failure and cardiomyopathy.
-One of the primary objectives is to understand the mechanisms to which inflammation and cellular processes that promote disease progression, and the protective mechanisms that are operational to counteract these processes.
-The natural extension is to detect those at risk, thereby ultimately preventing the development of heart failure and cardiomyopathy.
+One of the primary objectives is to understand the mechanisms to which genomic, immune, metabolic, and cellular processes promote disease progression, and the protective mechanisms that counteract these processes.
+The natural extension is to detect those at risk and intervene early, thereby preventing the development of heart failure and cardiomyopathy.

 Biography

-W. H. Wilson Tang, MD, is Research Director, and staff cardiologist in the Section of Heart Failure and Cardiac Transplantation Medicine in the Sydell and Arnold Miller Family Heart, Vascular & Thoracic Institute at the Cleveland Clinic.
+W. H. Wilson Tang, MD, is Research Director and staff cardiologist in the Section of Heart Failure and Cardiac Transplantation Medicine and Associate Section Head in the Section of Cardiovascular Genetics in the Sydell and Arnold Miller Family Heart, Vascular & Thoracic Institute at the Cleveland Clinic.
 Dr. Tang is Professor of Medicine at the Cleveland Clinic Lerner College of Medicine of Case Western Reserve University.

 Education & Professional Highlights